Removing Spurious Concepts from Neural Network Representations via Joint Subspace Estimation: Details on Datasets, Models, and Parameter Selection

-\textbf{RLACE}: we use the code from \citet{rafvogel_2022}, and run the algorithm for a maximum of 50,000 iterations.
+\textbf{RLACE}: we use the original code from \citet{rafvogel_2022}, and run the algorithm for a maximum of 50,000 iterations.
 For the spurious concept classifier and optimizing the projection matrix, we use the same parameters as INLP.
 We optimize the projection matrix until the accuracy of the classifier is lower than 51\%.
 Similar to \citet{rafvogel_2022}, in each case we find a matrix of rank 1.

 \textbf{Adversarial removal}: The weight of the adversary loss is set to $\lambda = 1$.
 The entire architecture is finetuned, and the adversary is trained using the gradient reversal method \citep{pmlr-v37-ganin15}.
 For the vision datasets, we observe that the accuracy of the adversary converges to below 55\%, which is commonly accepted as success for the method.
 After the adversarial removal method, we apply standard ERM including PCA, as for the other methods.
 For MultiNLI, we experimented extensively with hyper-parameters in order to get both a high accuracy on the main task, and the accuracy of the adversary to converge to below 55\%.
 We did not observe this, even after lowering the weight of the adversary loss from 1 to $10^{-1}$ or even $10^{-2}$.
 We used the Adam optimizer when performing adversarial removal.

+\textbf{GDRO:} we fix the hyper-parameter $\eta_g =0.1$, similar to \citet{idrissi2022simple}.
+We grid-search the best combination of the learning rate, weight decay and the hyper-parameter of $C$, with possible values of 0, 1, 2, 3, 4, 5.
+We provided initial parameters for the GDRO model based on an fitted ERM model.

+\textbf{JTT:} We grid-search the best combination of the learning rate, weight decay and hyper-parameter of $\lambda$, which is the weight for the misclassified samples.
+For $\lambda$, we consider the values of 2, 5, 10, and 25.